matigrojas/matigrojas/README.md

->[!TIP]
->Brand new approach to molecule discovery in this repository.

 - 👋 Hi, I’m @matigrojas, I'm from Posadas, Misiones, Argentina, but now I'm living in Mendoza, Argentina.
 I'm currently doing my doctorate in science and technology in the Cuyo National University.
 - 👀 I’m interested in bioinformatics algorithms and the applications of machine learning techniques to the bioninformatic field.